pluralsight/guides/published/ruby-ruby-on-rails/react-vs-angular-2-integration-with-rails/article.md

 ```bash
 bundle install
 ```
 This will install the gems in the Gemfile.
-To configure <code>rack-cors</code>, add this code snippet to the configuration file of the Rails applicaiton:
+To configure <code>rack-cors</code>, add this code snippet to the configuration file of the Rails application:

 ```ruby
  #config/application.rb